c-blake/lc/REJECTED.md

 taking a number of levels, adding thatDir/../.. when needed, etc.) { `lc -LmN` is better than other listers for this application, though since you can bound the width (but not "height") of each listing being pasted before ever reading dirs.
-So, you can know how many side-by-side major columns fit in $COLUMNS. }
+So, you can know how many side-by-side major columns fit in $COLUMNS.
+There are no scrollbars, exactly, but the terminal as a whole may have them or a user can pipe the output of column to a pager. }